Ego eimi: Modern Evangelical exegesis

 The texts of particular uses of interest to many Christians are the series in Gospel of John 4:26, 6:20, 8:24, 8:28, 8:58, (excluding the man born blind, John 9:9) 13:19, 15:1, 18:5, which collectively are often identified as John's "'I am' statements".

 In Protestant commentaries it is often stated that "whenever John reports Jesus as saying ego eimi, a claim to deity is implicit."
 In commentaries the English "I am" is sometimes capitalised "I AM" to demonstrate a connection with how the English Bibles often capitalize words where the Hebrew text has the Tetragrammaton (YHWH), e.g. as the use of "LORD" in the King James Version.
 For example; "These mighty words come from the Greek words ego eimi, which is more accurately translated, "I AM!".
 This is also found in some Catholic commentaries.
 This connection is made because it is assumed that ego eimi is related to I am that I am or Hebrew Ehyeh-Asher-Ehyeh in Exodus 3:14.

 Catholic

 Modern Catholic scholarship also tends to see a theophany presented in the preponderance of the "I am" statements in the Gospels.
 Raymond Brown sees a play on words in the story recounted in John 6:20 where the disciples in the boat are terrified when they see a man walking towards them on the water, and Jesus reassures them, ‘I AM; do not be afraid.’
 Brown sees a twofold meaning: the obvious story line meaning of 'it is I' and a higher sacral meaning inherent in Jesus' walking calmly on the storm-tossed waves and then bringing them safely ashore.

-Other views

-This assumption is questioned by those who point out that in the Septuagint and in Philo's Life of Moses Greek ho on "the being", not ego eimi "I am", carries the greater part of the meaning.
-Also that ho on "who is" occurs in Revelation 1:4,8 4:8, 11:17, 16:5.

 Grammatical issues

 Predicate

 The absence of an immediate predicate ("I am X") may still require an implied predicate.
-For example A.T.
-Robertson in discussing John 8:24 notes the lack of a predicate after the copula eimi.
+For example A. T. Robertson in discussing John 8:24 notes the lack of a predicate after the copula eimi.
 But identifies either an implied predicate: